Target Rifle Shooting

 As you may have gathered, the fact members can be competitive for many, many years, means that shooting can and has a really great social aspect to it.
 Those who are more serious about their sport can aspire to the Oceania Games, Commonwealth Games – and even the Olympics.

 Our sport is extremely proud of the safety record that has been achieved by the diligence of club officials and members alike.
 Each event has a qualified range officer who supervisors and instructs competitors, monitors the range and ensures all rifles are checked and cleared before allowing any person forward of the firing point.
 There has never been a fatality or injury in our sport.
 An insurance broker once told us that we were his best kept secret!

 How Do I Get Involved?

-Club members will also help steer you through the licensing approval processes.
+Club members will also help steer you through the licensing approval process.

 Please note you cannot try the sport out or become a member if you are a ‘prohibited person’ under the Firearms Act.
 Generally speaking, a prohibited person is someone who has been jailed recently or is subject to a domestic violence order.